 This second feature is meant to be all about the comic strip, a major selling point of Havoc’s anthology.
 Unfortunately, Mike Conroy really does take his sweet time getting to the stage of discussing them.
 It’s not really until the third column that he gets into the meat of it all and then it’s over.
 There really wasn’t a need to reiterate so much of the lore and background to RoboCop for people who would already have been up to speed on all of that.

-Let’s move on to the strip itself, part two of Vigilante by Alan Grant and it kicks off with muggers on hover bikes, showing how the comic would go all-in on the future setting, taking the strip more into the sci-fi fantastical than the original movie, which was more grounded.
-But this is a different medium and it all works well to get across the setting and how dangerous Old Detroit really is.
+Let’s move on to the strip itself, part two of Vigilante by Alan Grant (with pencils by Lee Sullivan, inks by Kim DeMulder, colours by Steve White, letters by Richard Starkings) and it kicks off with muggers on hover bikes, showing how the comic would go all-in on the future setting, taking the strip more into the sci-fi fantastical than the original movie, which was more grounded.
+But this is a different medium and it works well to get across the setting and how dangerous Old Detroit really is.
 After this, the father of the victim complains about how the police are locking up people like General Power from last issue when the city needs them more than ever.

 With a precinct full of wannabe superheroes, one of them has had enough and what comes next is a bit of a shock when read today.

-RoboCop was set in the not-too-distant future and the first movie and the TV show were, in hindsight, really rather prescient, so much so its shocking at times watching the series to see how well they predicted our world thirty years in the then-future, and it can provide a scary insight into where we could be going.
+RoboCop was set in the not-too-distant future and the first movie and the TV show were, in hindsight, really rather prescient.
+So much so its surprising at times watching the series to see how well they predicted our world thirty years in the then-future, providing a scary insight into where we could be going.
 Bear this in mind when you see this next panel of that wannabe you saw in the final panel above, going by the name ‘Doc Chainsaw’.

 He says it’s not against the law to “put on a suit an’ prowl the night” (which itself sounds more creepy than I think he intended) right in front of RoboCop.
 As if his red hat wasn’t enough, his general attire and his choice of words when confronted by Alex would be a bit on the nose if written today!